ThinkWithPbody/Yifu-Pages/content/Projects/2025/pdf2wav/pdf2wav.md

 processors=4
 ```

-**Start the WSL**
+**Start WSL**

 ```bash
 wsl
 ```

-Once the WSL is started, I use VSCode with the extension WSL to access files and CLI easily.
+Once the WSL is started, I use VSCode with the extension `WSL` to access files and CLI easily.

-Simply use the command (F1 Key) `Connect to WSL` then enter this in the terminal.
+Simply use the command (F1 Key) `Connect to WSL`, then enter this in the terminal.

 ```
 code .